echasnovski/mini.nvim/readmes/mini-files.md

 - Configurable:
     - Filter/sort of file system entries.
     - Mappings used for common explorer actions.
-    - UI options: whether to show preview of directory under cursor, etc.
+    - UI options: whether to show preview of file/directory under cursor, etc.

 See `*MiniFiles-examples*` tag in help file for some common configuration examples.